-REQUIRED COURSES: UNITS
+REQUIRED C UNITS

-MARKET 100 Marketing Principles 3

-MARKET 105 Salesmanship Principles 3

-MARKET 110 Advertising 3

 BUSAD 053 Business Computations 3

 BUSAD 100 Introduction to Business 3

 BUSAD 210 Business Law 3

+MARKET 100 Marketing Principles 3

+MARKET 110 Advertising 3

+SPEECH 111 Interpersonal Communication 3

-TOTALUNITS 18
+TOTAL UNITS 18

 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.